Soojin-Lee0819/Computational-Artwork/April13/README.md

 ````

 ### Can't Draw Continuous Line on the Image
 The continuous line could were not visible on the.
-Therefore, I drew created a png file of a Korea flag line sketch:
+Therefore, I drew created a png file of a Korea flag line sketch using Adobe Photoshop:

 ![alt-text](Images/KoreanFlagSketch.png)